bloomberg/chromium.bb/src/android_webview/docs/channels.md

 ## Trichrome (Android Q+)

-*** promo
-The channels described in the following section are not yet available via the Play Store, but will be by the date of release of Android Q.
-***

 For Android Q+, WebView and Chrome are again separately installed APKs.
 However, Google began building a separate package of WebView for each of the four Chrome
 channels: Stable, Beta, Dev, and Canary.
 Like with Monochrome, users can find